 Dr. Susanne Grohé started her legal career at Linklaters.
 Most recently, she headed the legal department of PayPal for the DACH region.
 Before that, she worked at eBay mainly on payment related topics.
 Her focus are regulatory issues and product advice in the payment and ecommerce industry.
-Susanne dealt with completely different legal topics as head of legal director for the Bundesdruckerei (federal printing office).
 As a former inhouse lawyer with a broad range of experience, Susanne knows very well from her own experience the legal and business needs and issues of her clients.
-As part of Aderhold’s Payment and FinTech practice group, Susanne will help build a team at the FinTech hub Berlin to bolster the firm’s focus on the sector.
+As a partner and lawyer at Annerton law firm, Susanne helps building a team at the FinTech hub Berlin to bolster the firm’s focus on the sector.

 Susanne studied law at the universities of Freiburg and Göttingen and was a visiting researcher for her thesis at Georgetown University, Washington DC.

-Nasim Jenkouk joined Aderhold Munich in March 2017.
+Nasim Jenkouk is a lawyer at Annerton law firm in Munich.
 She has many years of experience with national and international companies from the sectors IT, e-commerce and consumer goods, and, in addition to IT law, she has a deep expertise in the areas of commercial law and intellectual property law.

 Nasim studied law at the University of Cologne.
 She completed her legal traineeship inter alia in Berlin and San Francisco (USA).
 She has been admitted to the German Bar in 2012.

 Frank Müller, LL.M. is partner in the Munich office of Annerton law firm.
 With 10+ years of professional experience advising German and international clients on banking, regulatory, payment and anti-money-laundering law related matters, Frank deeply understands the issues and complexities facing the payment services industry.